ls1intum/Themis/docs/admin/app/third-party.rst

 The KeychainAccess library is used to securely store and retrieve sensitive information, such as authentication tokens.
-KeychainAccess provides a simple and secure way to store data in the iOS keychain.
+KeychainAccess provides a simple and secure way to store data in the iOS Keychain.

 Library repository: https://github.com/kishikawakatsumi/KeychainAccess (master branch)